FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Sample Elevation from Points and LiDAR.rst

 .. image:: ../../img/Sample-Elevation-From-Points/Sample003.png

 7. The point data style
-   is a graduated color scheme set to the elevation scale (see figure below).
+   is a graduated color scheme set to the elevation scale (see the figure below).

 .. image:: ../../img/Sample-Elevation-From-Points/Sample004.png